abs-tudelft/sbd/src/lab2/before-you-start.md

 ### Level 3 robustness guide

 The description here describes how you can upgrade your application to a level 3 robustness implementation (as listed in the rubric of lab 1).

+Please be aware that:

+- If the method in your application from lab 1 is the same as the one described below, but implemented differently, you are **not required** to modify it.
+- If the method in your application from lab 1 is more robust than the one described below, you are **allowed to modify your application to be less robust** if you have scalability or performance issues.

 This guide uses relations to construct polygons for city boundaries and then performs [point-in-polygon](https://en.wikipedia.org/wiki/Point_in_polygon) tests to check if a brewery is within a certain city.

 1. Read input data set and split into: